usar-vuejs-junto-a-axios-para-consumir-un-api-rest

 })

-Where we see that we have defined a Vue component for each of the API elements.
-This component has buttons that trigger the callback actions that call the corresponding API functions.
+Where we see that we have defined a Vue component for each of the API items.
+This component has buttons that trigger callback actions that call the corresponding API functions.

-On the other hand, we have the Vue application, where we have only defined the three “general” methods, and a series of example data.
+On the other hand, we have the Vue application, where we have only defined the three “general” methods, and some example data.
 In a real application, we would obtain this data as a query to some data source.

 function API_getRequest(id) {